 This Beef with Broccoli has tender, savory strips of thinly sliced beef with juicy, flavorful bites of tender-crisp broccoli.
 It’s an easy, Chinese-food stir-fry take-out classic, except this version is way better and healthier too!

-My 6-year old Clara is the same way with Honey Walnut Shrimp, another Chinese food take-out classic that I need to learn to make and recreate on here.
+My 6-year old Clara is the same way with Honey Walnut Shrimp, another Chinese food take-out classic that is one of our favorites.
 Needless to say, we have been doing Chinese food take-out a little too often lately.

 Enter my friend Charmaine, from the wonderful Wok and Skillet blog, where she shares recipes that are a fusion of her Asian roots having been born and raised in Malaysia and her American experience having also spent much of her life in the U.S. as well.
 She focuses on easy, simple recipes with an Asian flair.

 Just a few months after starting this blog, I met Charmaine in a small group of other food bloggers on Facebook.
 Together we have shared our blogging journeys in our little “mastermind” group and become friends, encouraging each other on an almost daily basis and helping each other out as we have tried to become better bloggers.